learn-co-curriculum/omniauth_lab/README.md

 ![GitHub Authenticate Form](https://curriculum-content.s3.amazonaws.com/omniauth-lab/authenticate_via_github.png)

-If you provide your GitHub credentials (including two-factor, if it's enabled!), you'll be redirected back to our `Session#create` and then redirected, from there, back to the root route with GitHub information in the `session`.
+If you provide your GitHub credentials (including two-factor if it's enabled!), you'll be redirected back to our `Session#create` and then redirected, from there, back to the root route with GitHub information in the `session`.